zakuciael/cfv/README.md

-# File Version
+# CFV

-Cross-platform node.js library that can extract the file versions from a valid PE file (.exe)
+CFV is a cross-platform node.js library that can extract the file version from a valid PE file (.exe)

 ## Disclaimer